-Under the employment laws of Michigan, apart from requesting for leave for vacations, illness, medical and family reasons under the FMLA and paid time off (PTO), employees can also ask for bereavement leaves which are taken upon the event of the death of an immediate family member.
+Under the employment laws of Michigan, apart from requesting for leave for vacations, illness, medical and family reasons under the FMLA and paid time off (PTO), employees can also ask for bereavement leave which are taken upon the event of the death of an immediate family member.
 Following are the details of getting a bereavement leave when working in an organization in the state of Michigan:

 Bereavement Leave Michigan And Federal Law

 Michigan does not have explicit laws or rules regulating the issuance of bereavement leave by the public and private sector of the employment industry in the state.
-Companies may put in place their own rules and policies regarding leaves for family and relative deaths.
+Companies may put in place their own rules and policies regarding leave for family and relative deaths.

 For Whom Can Employees Use Bereavement Leave Michigan